 The bidders have the option of creating term bonds pursuant to the Detailed Notice of Sale.
 If term bonds are created, then the following provisions will apply.
-Subject to the credit hereinafter provided, the County shall redeem Bonds maturing June 1, 20\\, and June 1, 20\\, on the redemption dates set forth below opposite the maturity date, in aggregate principal amounts equal to the respective dollar amounts set forth below opposite the respective redemption dates at a price of par plus accrued interest thereon to the date of redemption.
-The Bonds to be so redeemed within a maturity shall be selected shall be selected in the manner described above relating to optional redemption.
+Subject to the credit hereinafter provided, the County shall redeem Bonds maturing June 1, 20, and June 1, 20 on the redemption dates set forth below opposite the maturity date, in aggregate principal amounts equal to the respective dollar amounts set forth below opposite the respective redemption dates at a price of par plus accrued interest thereon to the date of redemption.
+The Bonds to be so redeemed with a maturity shall be selected in the same manner as is described above relating to optional redemption.